Article

 Use Active Voice

-In general, write in the active voice, not the passive voice.
+Strive to write in the active voice, and not the passive voice.
 When using the active voice, the sentence's subject, often the user, does the action.
 In passive voice, the sentence's subject is the recipient of the action.
-Words like was and by are clues you're writing in the passive voice.
+Words like was and by are clues that you're writing in the passive voice.

 Active voice instructions are usually shorter and easier to understand.
-Passive voice is usually less engaging and more complicated than active voice.
+Passive voice is usually less engaging, wordy, and more complicated than active voice.

 Exceptions to the Rule: When Passive Voice is Preferred

-Although you should prefer active voice, there are some exceptions where passive voice is better, like when the system performs the action or it's unknown (or obvious) who or what is acting.
+Although you should use active voice, there are some exceptions where passive voice is better.
+For example, when the system performs an action or the main subject is unknown, who, or, what is acting?

-• Active voice, but awkward: The developers scheduled the database to update weekly.
+• Active voice, but Improper: The developers scheduled the database to update weekly.

 • Passive voice, better phrasing: The database is updated weekly.